 “It takes both sides to build a bridge.”

 His son, Thomas, served as company president and was also a Democratic U.S. Representative for New York from 1911 to 1917.
 The company went into receivership in 1918, the year Tom, Jr. was appointed Postmaster of New York City.
+He died in California in 1938.
 Patten Avenue in town is named after the family.

 In August 1908, a day-long carnival was held in celebration of the opening of another new bridge from Monmouth Beach into Long Branch.
 The wooden river overpass was at the west end of Valentine Street over Manahasset Creek.
-According to a New York Times report, the festivities included land and water sports, a marine pageant, and a reception at Manahasset Lodge on the Long Branch side.
+According to a New York Times report, the festivities included land and water sports, a marine pageant, and a reception at Manahasset Hotel on the Long Branch side.
 The Manahasset Park Association had begun development of the area in 1894.

 In 1917, one of the first official acts of a new MB borough council was a street name change.
 Two road names were changed to create Valentine Street.
 The old roads, divided by Riverdale Avenue (which was once called Fresh Pond Road), were Conover Road (eastside) and Manahasset Street (westside).
 Nearby Cherry Street, which is actually surrounded by Long Branch, is a noncontiguous part of Monmouth Beach.

 In 1940, the county made $12,000 in emergency repairs to the narrow wooden bridge which had been closed off due to its bad condition.